Perth city. Photo by Tom Proudfoot

 • food vending

-The DCA includes the waters of the Swan and Canning rivers and adjoining parks and recreation reserves.
-To determine if your proposed commercial activity is within the DCA and requires approval, please refer to the DCA map.
+The DCA includes the waters of the Swan and Canning rivers and adjoining parks and recreation reserves, including privately owned land reserved for parks and recreation.

 How to apply

-Complete the Form 8 Commercial Activity Application (available for download below) and submit your application.
+Complete the Form 8 Commercial Activities Permit Application (available for download below) and submit your application.

-The Form 8 includes Commercial Activity Application Guidelines (in the first two pages of the form) with application submission instructions and a checklist to ensure all information required to make an assessment of the activity proposed is submitted with the application.
+Form 8 includes application guidelines (in the first two pages of the form) with application submission instructions and a checklist to ensure all information required to make an assessment of the activity proposed is submitted with the application.

 Renewing an existing approval for a commercial activity

-How long does it take to assess a Form 8 application?
+How long does it take to assess an application?

-All other commercial activity applications require referrals to other agencies such as the Department of Transport – Marine Safety and/or the relevant local government authority and can take up to 42 days to process once all relevant information has been received.
+Other commercial activity applications may require referrals to other agencies such as the Department of Transport – Marine Safety and/or the relevant local government and can take up to 42 days to process once all relevant information has been received.

 New commercial activities proposed in the DCA or complex applications may require a higher level of assessment and application processing times may be extended.